 Courses in our M.P.H.
-Program carry 3 credits, which consists of approximately 45 contact hours per semester (3 hours per week for 15 weeks) and 90-120 hours of related out-of-class work.
-All M.P.H. degree requirements must be completed within 6 years of beginning one's initial matriculation toward the degree.
+Program carry 3 credits, reflecting approximately 45 contact hours per semester and 90-120 hours of related out-of-class work.
+To remain in 'good standing' students must maintain a cumulative grade point average (GPA) of 3.0, with no grade below 'B' in our foundational or concentration courses.
 Failure to remain in 'good standing' will result in a recommendation for remediation or termination from the Program.
-Students who require additional time to complete the M.P.H. degree may be required to pass the Certified in Public Health (CPH) national exam in order to continue matriculation in the Program.